-Windows 11 OS will only be compatible with systems equipped with a TPM 2.0 chip, only on the CPUs specifically mentioned, and only with a GPU that supports DirectX 12.
-For reference, the processor lists are (1) Intel: From the eighth generation onwards (MBEC support) (2) AMD: Some 2nd Gen (2000) Ryzen are supported, some are not (3) Qualcomm: All chipset used so far in Windows on Arm systems except the very first, the Snapdragon 835.
+Windows 11 OS will only be compatible with a TPM 2.0 chip system, only on the mentioned CPUs, and only with a GPU that supports DirectX 12.
+For reference, the processor lists are (1) Intel: From the eighth generation onwards (MBEC support) (2) AMD: Some 2nd Gen (2000) Ryzen are supported, some are not (3) Qualcomm: All chipsets used so far in Windows on Arm systems except the very first, the Snapdragon 835.

 Method 1: Force Windows 11 Installation via Script

-- Get MediaCreationTool.bat file on Github (use the download as ZIP button)
+- Get the MediaCreationTool.bat file on Github (use the download as ZIP button)

 - Now extract the zip file and on the directory get the script “Skip_TPM_Check_on_Dynamic_Update.cmd“

-How to Force Windows 11 Install on Unsupported PC?
+How to Force Windows 11 to Install on Unsupported PC?

-Right-click on “Skip_TPM_Check_on_Dynamic_Update.cmd” script and select run as administrator.
+Search the “Skip_TPM_Check_on_Dynamic_Update.cmd” script and right click on it to run as administrator.

 Now Windows update may start downloading Windows 11, so proceed and install it.

-If Windows 11 is not downloading automatically then create Windows 11 Installation Media and try to install.
+If Windows 11 is not downloading automatically, then you have to create Windows 11 Installation Media and try to install it.

-It should be noted that if you use this bypass method to install Windows 11 on an unsupported PC you may face performance issues or other bugs when using the OS.
-So you should only use this trick in test environments.
+If you use this bypass method to install Windows 11 on an unsupported PC, you may face performance issues or other bugs when using the OS.
+So it would be best if you only used this trick in test environments.

 - You can also read our “This PC Can’t Run Windows 11” fix guide.